 This is a great update to what has now become a legacy trail shoe.
 Every version and update seems well thought out without departing from the core properties and purpose of the shoe.
 I think that other companies could learn a lesson from what happens when you take a softer midsole foam and pair it with a minimal rockplate–you get a fantastic and snappy ride.
 Isn’t that what Nike, Hoka, Skechers, etc.. are doing with their carbon-plated shoes?
 Instead I see the trail-shoe market riddled with too responsive (read too damn hard) forefoot cushioning or marshmallow-soft midsoles.

-With this fifth version of the Terra Kiger, Nike has created a trail shoe that works as a hybrid road-to-trail shoe, a fast technical trail racer, and even a 100-mile-worthy shoe.
+In this, the Nike Air Zoom Terra Kiger 5, Nike has created a trail shoe that works as a hybrid road-to-trail shoe, a fast technical trail racer, and even a 100-mile-worthy shoe.
 For fleet-footed neutral trail runners, or runners looking for a nimble yet protective trail shoe, I absolutely recommend the Kiger 5.

 Call for Comments (from Meghan)